alex-dp/librebook/README.md

 <font size="7">Libr**e-book**</font>

-Librebook is a free and open-source text-book sharing platform, exclusively for Italy.
+Librebook is a free and open-source textbook-sharing platform, exclusively for Italy.
 <br>
 <br>
 <br>